Education: University of Missouri

 Healthcare is in my blood.
 I was 5 years old when my dad was diagnosed with congestive heart failure.
 He called me his "little nurse" and I took that job very seriously.
-Not only did the title stick, it became the driving force behind my career.
+Not only did the title stick, but it also became the driving force behind my career.
 After a long battle, In which I was forced to drop out of school to care for him, my father passed.
 The journey forward was challenging.
 I worked hard to obtain my GED, then my medical assistant certificate.
-Following that, I decided to pursue my nursing career, receiving my ADN, BSN and finally my masters to fulfill my dream of becoming an advanced practice nurse.
+Following that, I decided to pursue my nursing career, receiving my ADN, BSN, and finally, my master's to fulfill my dream of becoming an advanced practice nurse.

 Now, I walk into work every day and treat my patients with the friendliness, attention to detail, and skill I wish every healthcare provider had shown my father, mother, and sister, who all passed away during my educational journey to nursing.
 My most important attribute in providing care is my ability to listen to my patients.
 You are a part of the healthcare team.